openHPI/TeachingTeamGuidelines/README.md

  - [ReadTheDocs at ReadTheDocs](http://read-the-docs.readthedocs.org/en/latest/)

-## Administrating the Teaching Guideline
+## Updating the Teaching Guidelines

-Log in here on GitHub and edit the markdown (and if changes of the document structure are necessary: the mkdocs.yml) file(s) in this repository.
+Log in here on GitHub and **edit markdown file(s)** (and if changes of the document structure are necessary: the mkdocs.yml) in this repository.
-Log in at ReadTheDocs and make a new build.
+Log in at [ReadTheDocs](https:/readthedocs.org) and make a **new build**.
 ReadTheDocs will fetch the files from GitHub and update the documentary immediately.